Best Eye Drops (Artificial Tears) for Dry Eyes

 Types of Eye Drops for Dry Eyes

-Most cases of dry eye are caused by environmental factors or MGD.
+Many cases of dry eye disease can be solved with OTC drops.
+Most of these cases are caused by environmental factors or MGD.

 If over-the-counter (non-prescription) drops aren’t solving your dry eye problems, you may have MGD.
 There are several treatment options for MGD.
 Speak with your doctor to find the right treatment for you.

 Non-prescription lubricating eye drops can treat most cases of mild to moderate dry eye.
-If your dry eyes are caused by environmental factors, these are the drops to start with.
+If environmental factors cause dry eyes, you should start with these eye drops.

 There are two general OTC eye drops: eye drops with preservatives and those without preservatives.